Surviving the reno - A personal perspective by Tracy Trager.

 I think the toughest thing though was the relentless getting up in the morning to move the cars from the driveway, get the pets contained, and be ready to say good morning to the trades.
 No sneaky sleep in for me.
 I just missed the routine of my morning.
 But the trades were just brilliant and got on with the job while I went about my day.

 And here I am basking in my new kitchen.
 Something I should have done years ago.
+So, there is pain, but it was short-lived and well worth it!

 Previous